momacs/pram/README.md

 ![The Lotka-Volterra model with a linear process](media/sim-model-composition/lv-lin-proc.png)

 By decreasing the reproductive rate of prey, that linear process models increasingly hostile natural environment.
-The process does not directly disturb the sizes of the two populations and affects the population dynamics indirectly (plausibly by restricting the prey food source).
-While using such a simple process is perfect for expositionary purposes, a more realistic model would involve breaking the linear process down into sub-processes, each corresponding to the dynamics of the eventually (or assymptotically) dead ecosystem.
+The process does not directly disturb the sizes of the two populations and affects the population dynamics indirectly (plausibly by restricting the prey food sources).
+While using such a simple process is perfect for expositionary purposes, a more realistic model would involve breaking the linear process down into sub-processes, each corresponding to the dynamics of an asymptotically dead ecosystem.

-Even though the process changes the prey reproductive parameter in very small decrements, it nevertheless leads to the eventual extinction of the predator population (due to insufficiently large prey population) and then the prey population itself.
-If we assumed that the simulation parameters are biologically and ecologically valid, this simulation would predict the predator species to go extinct in 80 years and the prey population to follow in another 50 years.
+Even though the process changes the prey reproductive parameter in very small decrements, it nevertheless leads to the eventual extinction of the predator population (due to insufficient size of the prey population) and then the prey population itself.
+If we assume that the simulation parameters are biologically and ecologically valid, this simulation predicts the predator species to go extinct in 80 years and the prey population to follow in another 50 years.

 ## Web App